seatwork/deno-cross/README.md

 );
 ```

-Note that features such as plugins, middlewares, and unified error handling
+Note that features such as plugins, middlewares,template engine and unified
-cannot be used in shortcut mode, and you must solve them in other ways.
+error handling cannot be used in shortcut mode, you must solve them in other
+ways.

 ### Decorator mode

 If no route is set in the startup parameters, the framework will automatically
 switch to decorator mode.
 The only difference in performance between the
-decorator mode and the shortcut mode is that the former needs to scan and load
+shortcut mode and the decorator mode is that the latter needs to scan and load
-all decorators at startup, it is basically the same in runtime.
+all decorators at startup, it is almost the same in runtime.

 ```
 // index.ts